Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   #define IDC 10  // This is an example
   ```

+>[!IMPORTANT]
-The associated number should be the latest calculation ID number + 1
+>The associated number should be the latest calculation ID number + 1

-At the time I wrote this tutorial MSD was the last one set to 9.
+>At the time I wrote this tutorial MSD was the last one set to 9.

-  - Increment the total number of calculations available : `NCALCS`
-  - Increment the total number of calculations using graphs : `NGRAPHS`

 ### 2. Edit the file [`/src/gui/gui.c`][gui.c]
   - At the top modify the following variables to describe the new calculation, and to create the corresponding menu elements: